robotology-legacy/codyco-modules/src/simulink/README.md

 - [ ] Include postural constraint in FourthCOMController.
 - [ ] ZMP block.
 - [ ] Reproduce COM Controller as a Force Controlled version.
-- [x] How to properly get dynamic libraries linked at runtime on MAC.
+- [x] How to properly get dynamic libraries linked at runtime on MAC OS X.
 - [x] Divide blocks into subgroups (actuators, estimators, etc) and put them all together as a real Simulink Library :D
 - [ ] Debug incompatibilities with Gazebo (at the c++ whole body interface level)
 - [ ] Create icons for each block in the library.